 The rapid absorption also means you can conveniently apply it just 5 to 10 minutes before getting down to some foreplay or having sex.
 Importantly, it can be used during oral sex and can be used with or without a condom.

-It has a metered pump, which I think is essential with these sprays.
-It makes it much easier to apply a similar amount each time when compared to sprays and gels that don’t use a metered pump.
+It has a metered pump, which I much prefer with these sprays.
+It makes it easier to apply a similar amount each time compared to sprays and gels that don’t use a metered pump.

 The main downside is that Promescent is one of the more expensive delay sprays when you consider how many sprays each bottle contains.
 If you’re on a tight budget, one of the lower-cost sprays coming up next might be worth trying instead.